Black Women's Lives: Autobiography As Protest (BLST-102)

 This course provides a venue in which to explore chosen topics in Black Studies at the intermediate level.
 Topics vary according to the interests of students and faculty.
 In some cases, the course may be repeated for credit.
 This course may be cross-listed based on the topic and disciplines that inform it.

 Ethnic Literature (BLST-255)

 A study of the literature of various ethnic, racial and regional groups of the United States.
 This course explores cultural heritages, historical struggles, artistic achievements and contemporary relations of groups in American society.

 Black Women and Organizational Leadership (BLST-265)

 This class explores Black women's leadership orientations in organizations.
 Afrocentric and womanist frameworks are used to inquire about Black women's leadership in the context of their lives.
 In this course we explore and theorize Black women's use of communal and generative leadership orientations as well as their application of a multiple and oppositional consciousness.
 Organizational dilemmas stemming from their race, class, and gender, as well as the unique challenges Black women leaders face in creating a supportive life structure are examined.
 Students will critique the omission of Black women's leadership styles in the mainstream theories about leadership, as well as explore the implications of Black women's leadership for expanding mainstream theory.
-Cross-listed with WMST 265.
+Cross-listed with WGST 265.

 African-American Women's Literature (BLST-325)